 Work-related learning is a valuable part of the programme and you will undertake work experience locally or overseas.
 In this way, you will gain experience and develop graduate-level skills in the type of work that you hope to do, and learn about the expectations of those who may employ you.
 The contacts you make during your work experience may well be your link to future employment.

 During the programme, you will have plenty of opportunity to visit the broad range of habitats and environments in Cornwall.
 We also run optional residential field trips or research projects to destinations further afield, including Borneo, Honduras, South Africa and the Scilly Isles.

 At the end of the programme you will be equipped with the academic qualifications, personal qualities, vocational skills and techniques essential for a career in the ecological or environmental sector.

 – BSc (Hons) Applied Zoology (top-up) (Level 6) at Newquay

 – BSc (Hons) Environmental Resource Management (top-up) (final year/Level 6) at Newquay

-– BSc (Hons) Biosciences (top-up) (final year/Level 6) at University of Plymouth
+– BSc (Hons) Biosciences (top-up) (final year/Level 6) at Plymouth University

 – Field Ecologist or Ecological Consultant

-– Work in Charities, e.g. Wildlife Trust Media, Environmental Journalism
+– Work in conservation Charities, e.g. Wildlife Trust Media, Environmental Journalism

 – Work in Government Organisations, e.g. Natural England, Environment Agency